Skip to Main Content

 • Google Scholar and other search engines: while it is possible to find good content on Google Scholar and other search engines, journals appearing in those platforms are not curated for quality.
 Predatory journals explore this fact and will employ certain techniques to make sure they appear in search results.

 • Journal content: since the intent of predatory journals is to collect money from authors and not publish high quality research, these publications do not really consider the content of the article they are publishing.
 Check articles in the journal: do topics fit within the scope of the journal?
 What is the length of the articles?
 How is the use of citations and references?
+Are there too many self-citations or citations to studies published in the same journal?

 • Editorial board: many predatory journals have a fake editorial board, often stealing the profiles of real scholars who have nothing to do with the publication.
 Double-check the journal editors: what can you find out about them?
 Try to trace academic profiles, LinkedIn resumes, and other publications they are involved with to confirm whether they are really responsible for editing the journal in question.